JohnWeisz/TypedJSON/README.md

 # TypedJSON

-Typed JSON parsing and serialization that preserves type information.
+Advanced JSON parsing and serializing that preserves type information.